carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 - Area
 - Volume

-The data and data relationships we are representing in a chart have different quantities and values.
-We can communicate these quantities and values by adjusting a graphical element's visual properties[^2]:
+The data and data relationships we are representing in a chart have different quantities and categories.
+We can communicate these quantities and categories by adjusting a graphical element's visual properties[^2]:

  - Position
  - Alignment on one or more scales